mikolaj-t/outside-check/README.md

 # outside-check
-Quickly check what's the weather like
+Quickly check what's the weather like outside!